Your cart is empty. Let's fix that!

 Vitamin B12 is needed to make serotonin, which can help with mood.
 It is also needed for your body’s energy production, something especially appreciated during pregnancy.
 Vitamin B12 can help with memory as well.
 Folate and vitamin B12 deficiencies are associated with metabolic diseases that may impair memory function (16).

 Vitamin B12, along with folate and iron, is important for red blood cell production.
-Deficiency of vitamin B12 or folate can result in anemia from ineffective red blood cell production (17).
+Deficiency of vitamin B12 or folate can result in ineffective red blood cell production (17).

 Vitamin B12 might also be helpful in preventing preterm labor.
 Studies have indicated that clinical vitamin B12 deficiency may contribute to preterm delivery (18).

-Maintaining healthy levels of micronutrients, including vitamins B6 and B12, can be helpful in shoring up the immune system.
-Immune function may be improved by restoring deficient micronutrients to recommended levels (19).
+Maintaining healthy levels of micronutrients, including vitamins B6 and B12, can be helpful in supporting the immune system.
+Immune function may be supported by restoring deficient micronutrients to recommended levels (19).

 Because vitamin B12 is almost exclusively found in animal products, it is especially important for vegetarians and vegans to supplement with vitamin B12.
 Many vitamin B12 supplements contain cyanocobalamin as the active ingredient, which the liver must first change into adenosylcobalamin and methylcobalamin before using it.
 We use methylcobalamin and adenosylcobalamin, the two active forms.